 - Not for you if you like to give children their own separate space

-These types of caravan need to be flexible, and this new six-berth in Bailey’s anniversary Phoenix range is certainly that.
+This six-berth was a new addition to Bailey’s anniversary Phoenix range last year and impressed us enough to take the best family caravan accolade at our 2024 Awards.
 It comes with one set of permanent bunks next to a side dinette that can also make one or even two extra bunks, just in case your kids want to bring their friends along, or if you have a growing family.

 But Bailey has also bucked the trend in recent years for separating off the children’s area of a caravan.
 Here you are all together for extra fun times.
 That side dinette is also close to the kitchen, so hungry kids can still be fed while adults prefer to relax in the front lounge.
 And all that means you get an extra big family sized washroom spread across the back in this year’s winner of the best family caravan category.